Oklahoma group challenges move to block permitless carry law

 But the measure’s backers, who have until 5 p.m.
 Thursday to collect nearly 60,000 signatures to get the measure on the 2020 ballot, dismissed those claims.
 State Rep. Jason Lowe, a Democrat from Oklahoma City, said Oklahomans think the new law is dangerous and that they deserve the opportunity to vote on it.

-“I say to the naysayers, I say to the individuals who cite the Second Amendment, who indicate they believe in the constitution, what’s more enshrined in the constitution than the right to vote?” he said.
+“I say to the naysayers, I say to the individuals who cite the Second Amendment, who indicate they believe in the Constitution, what’s more enshrined in the Constitution than the right to vote?” he said.

 The debate comes in the wake of mass shootings in Texas and Ohio earlier this month, and as lawmakers nationwide push for proposals , including “red flag” laws, aimed at removing guns from people who are considered to be dangerous.